Skip to main content

 Working with Timeframes

-Knowing how to jump between different timeframes is absolutely essential.
-Are you looking for a quick scalp or planning a long-term investment?
-TradingView has you covered with two main ways to adjust your view:
+Jumping between timeframes is essential.
+Are you scanning for a quick scalp or planning a long-term position?
+TradingView gives you two ways to adjust:

-1. Fixed Periods: You can click on buttons for one-month (1M) or three-month (3M) periods to instantly see that specific chunk of history.
+1. Fixed Periods: Click buttons for one-month (1M) or three-month (3M) to see specific date ranges.

-2. Candle Periods: Click the current timeframe value (like '1D' for 1 day) in the top left to get more granular.
-This lets you set how much data each individual bar or candle represents—from 1 minute all the way up to 1 month.
+2. Candle Periods: Click the current timeframe label (like '1D') in the top left.
+This sets how much data each candle represents — from 1 minute to 1 month.

-• Zooming In & Out: The easiest way is to just scroll up and down with your mouse wheel.
+• Zooming: Scroll up and down with your mouse wheel.

-• Right-Click Menu: If you right-click on any empty space on the chart, a handy menu pops up with extra options.
+• Right-Click Menu: Click any empty space on the chart for extra options.

 Essential Technical Analysis Tools for Beginners

-If you're just starting to learn technical analysis, TradingView is like having a friendly guide by your side.
-It comes packed with tools that help you understand what the markets are doing.
-You'll get to use popular helpers like Moving Averages, Bollinger Bands, the RSI (Relative Strength Index), and the MACD.
-Think of these as your toolkit for spotting trends and figuring out the best moments to make a move, all based on live market information.
+If you're starting with technical analysis, TradingView has tools that help you read what the market is doing.
+You get Moving Averages, Bollinger Bands, the RSI (Relative Strength Index), and the MACD built in.
+These are your starter kit for spotting trends and choosing entry points based on live data.

 Pineify Website

-For traders who want to go beyond the basics and create custom indicators without coding, platforms like Pineify offer powerful visual editors that let you build exactly what you need.
-You can combine multiple indicators, set custom conditions, and even backtest strategies—all without hitting TradingView's three-indicator limit on free accounts.
+For traders who want custom indicators without learning to code, platforms like Pineify offer visual editors.
+You can combine indicators, set conditions, and backtest strategies — all without hitting the three-indicator limit on free TradingView accounts.

 IndicatorWhat It's Great For